phonkee/django-wrapper-tag/README.rst

 That was just a simple eample what wrapper tag can do.
 It can do much more than that.
 Features:

-* tag arguments features:
+Tag arguments features:
 * default values
 * choices
 * validators

-* documentation - wrapper tag automatically generates documantation to tags (arguments, aliases)
+Automatically generates documantation about arguments to tag documentation Define tag aliases and automatically register them as tags.

 Quickstart
 ----------